dnth/dnth.github.io/content/portfolio/supercharge_your_pytorch_image_models/index.md

 Read on.

-{{< notice note >}}
+{{< notice info >}}
-This post assumes that you have a compatible NVDIA GPU.
+The remainder of this post assumes that you have a compatible NVDIA GPU.
 If you don't, you can still use the CPU for inference by switch to the Intel OpenVINO or AMD backend.

 There are more backends available including for mobile devices like Apple, Android, etc. Check them out [here](https://onnxruntime.ai/docs/execution-providers/OpenVINO-ExecutionProvider.html)